datastx/Dbt-PySpark/README.md

 ### Installing
 - run `make`
 - open a new terminal and run `make venv`
-- run `make start-spark` and you're done!
+- run `make spark-up` and you're done!
 - You can test that you can submit pyspark jobs by running `python test_spark.py`
 - You can test that dbt is wired up by running `dbt debug`